Slovakia's populist prime minister shot in assassination attempt, shocking Europe before elections

 President-elect Peter Pellegrini, an ally of Fico, called the shooting “an unprecedented threat to Slovak democracy.
 If we express other political opinions with pistols in squares, and not in polling stations, we are jeopardizing everything that we have built together over 31 years of Slovak sovereignty.”

-The recent elections that brought Fico and allies to power have underlined deep social divisions.
+The recent elections that brought Fico and his allies to power have underlined deep social divisions, exacerbated by the war in Ukraine, Slovakia’s neighbor to the east.

-Gábor Czímer, a political journalist at Slovakian news outlet Ujszo.com, said the results showed that "Slovak society was strongly split into two camps" — one that was friendly toward Russia and another that pushed for stronger connections with the European Union and the West.
+Gábor Czímer, a political journalist at Slovakian news outlet Ujszo.com, said Fico’s return to power had uncovered signs that “Slovak society is strongly split into two camps” — one that is friendly toward Russia and another that pushes for stronger connections with the EU and the West.

 “At the same time, I couldn’t imagine that it would lead to physical violence,” Czímer said.

+Estok, the Slovak interior minister, told reporters outside the hospital that the country was “on the edge of a civil war” from the political tension.

+“Such hateful comments are being made on social networks today, so please, let’s stop this immediately,” he said.

-U.S. President Joe Biden said he was alarmed.
-"We condemn this horrific act of violence," he said in a statement.
+U.S. President Joe Biden said he was alarmed by the assassination attempt.
+“We condemn this horrific act of violence,” he said in a statement.

-NATO Secretary-General Jens Stoltenberg posted on the social media platform X that he was “shocked and appalled" by the attempt on Fico's life, while European Commission President Ursula von der Leyen called it a “vile attack.”
+NATO Secretary-General Jens Stoltenberg posted on the social media platform X that he was “shocked and appalled” by the attempt on Fico’s life.
+European Commission President Ursula von der Leyen called it a “vile attack.”

 Ukrainian President Volodymyr Zelenskyy denounced the violence against a neighboring country’s head of government.